 T1.1.1 What are the main treatment-related objectives of the national drug strategy?
+(Suggested title: Main treatment priorities in the national drug strategy.)

 Main treatment priorities in the national drug strategy

 As regards treatment, the 2013-2017 Government Plan for Combating Drugs and Addictive Behaviours (MILDT 2013) comprises two main themes, split into objectives: